-- Comments from this final round of external review will be used to finish the design of the next version of the CPA examination before its announcement in 2016.
+- Comments from this final round of external review were used to finish the design of the next version of the CPA Exam before its announcement in 2016.

 - September 1 – November 30, 2015 - Exposure Draft – Comments Period.

 - Q2 2016 – Public Announcement - Next version of the CPA Exam announced.